ms-iot/content/en-US/win10/SetupRPI.md

 	<img  src="{{site.baseurl}}/images/SetupRPI/applyDrive.PNG">

-11. Right-click on the SD card icon in explorer and select "eject" to safely eject the drive.
+13. Click on the **Safely Remove Hardware** icon in your task tray and select your USB SD card reader to safely remove it from the system.
 Failing to do this can cause corruption of the image.

 ##Hook up your board